superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **ETL-Able Systems:** Systems like Magento for e-commerce or MailChimp for marketing are typical sources for batch accessed and processed data in your retrieval stack.

 ### 2. **Micro-Batch Processing**

 - **Technologies**: Apache Spark Structured Streaming, Apache Flink, Apache Beam.
 - **Example Data**: Social media posts, IoT sensor data, small-scale e-commerce transactions.
 - **Properties**: Micro-batch processing is a compromise between batch and stream.
 It processes data in smaller, more frequent batches, allowing for near-real-time updates.
 It's suitable for use cases that require a balance between real-time processing and resource efficiency.
-- **Formats**: Often similar to batch processing with data structured in formats like JSON or Avro.
+- **Formats**: Often similar to batch processing, with data structured in formats like JSON or Avro.

 ### 3. **Stream Processing**

 - **Technologies**: Apache Kafka, Apache Storm, Amazon Kinesis, [hazelcast](https://hazelcast.com/), [bytewax](https://github.com/bytewax/bytewax), [quix](https://quix.io/), [streamkap](https://streamkap.com/), [decodable](https://www.decodable.co/).
 - **Example Data**: Social media feeds, stock market transactions, sensor readings, clickstream data, ad requests and responses.
 A credit card company aiming to detect fraudulent transactions in real-time benefits from streaming data.
 Real-time detection can prevent financial losses and protect customers from fraudulent activities.
 - **Properties**: Stream processing handles data in real-time, making it highly dynamic.
 It's designed to support immediate updates and changes, making it ideal for use cases that require up-to-the-second insights.
 - **Formats**: Data in stream processing is often in Protobuf, Avro, or other formats optimized for small footprint and fast serialization.
-- **Databases:** Real-time databases include [Clickhouse](https://clickhouse.com/), [Redis](https://redis.com/) and [RethinkDB](https://rethinkdb.com/).
+- **Databases:** Real-time databases include [Clickhouse](https://clickhouse.com/), [Redis](https://redis.com/), and [RethinkDB](https://rethinkdb.com/).
 There are also in-memory databases, such as [DuckDB](https://duckdb.org/) and [KuzuDB](https://kuzudb.com/), which can be used to create real-time dashboards.
 However, keep in mind that, depending on the deployment strategy chosen, these databases may lose the data once the application is terminated.

 Most systems deployed in production at scale combine stream and batch processing.
 This enables you to leverage both the immediacy of real-time updates and the depth of historical data.
 But reconciling stream and batch processes in a single system introduces trade-off decisions – trade-off decisions you must make in order to keep your data consistent across systems and across time.